am-kantox/finitomata/README.md

 ## Changelog

+- `0.8.0` — `:finitomata` compiler to warn/hint about not implemented ambiguous transitions
 - `0.7.2` — [FIX] `banged!` transitions must not be determined
 - `0.6.3` — `soft?` events which do not call `on_failure/2` and do not log errors
 - `0.6.2` — `ensure_entry:` option to retry a transition